A new life in Dubai could well be one of the most exciting experiences you’ll ever enjoy.

 From a range of theme parks to private beach clubs, from incredibly opulent shopping malls to cinema complexes and an abundance of restaurants, from indoor snowboarding to the most remarkable music festivals – Dubai really does have it all.

-Read what kind of lifestyle in Dubai you can expect and how to get the most out of life in Dubai (including your liquor licence).
+Read what kind of lifestyle in Dubai you can expect and how to get the most out of life in Dubai.

-There are multiple malls in Dubai – and in fact, the largest mall in the world exists in Dubai.
+There are multiple malls in the city – and in fact, the largest mall in the world exists in Dubai.
 What’s more, you can buy everything from Ikea furniture to traditional textiles in the emirate.

-Shop in local markets and supermarkets for cheaper prices.
+Shop in local markets and supermarkets for lower prices.

 Avoid malls on a Friday night as they are packed.